sunamkundal01/CampusSphere/README.md

 ## Usage 📖

+### For Students & Academic Community

-1. Sign up/Sign in using Clerk authentication
+1. **Profile Setup**: Sign up/Sign in using Clerk authentication and complete your academic profile
-2. Upload your PDF document
-3. Start chatting with your PDF:
+2. **Community Engagement**:
+   - Browse and upload PYQs (Previous Year Questions) to share with your community
+   - Discover fellow students based on skills and academic interests
+   - Connect with study partners and project collaborators
+3. **Personal Workspace**:
-   - Ask for summaries
+   - Upload PDF documents for AI-powered analysis
-   - Request specific information
-   - Get key points and insights
+   - Create and manage private notes with intelligent insights
-4. View previous conversations in your chat history
+   - Chat with your PDFs to extract summaries and specific information
+4. **Skill-based Discovery**: Find and connect with peers who complement your academic journey

+### Dashboard Features

+- **Community Tab**: Explore shared academic materials and connect with students
+- **Profile Management**: Showcase your skills, department, and academic achievements
+- **Workspace**: Access your private PDF analysis and note-taking tools
+- **PYQ Repository**: Upload and browse previous year questions

 ## Contributing 🤝